ryzetech/cider4obs/README.md

 * An Apple Music subscription (duh)

 ## 🛠 Setup
 1. Setup Cider if you haven't done so already and open the settings.
-Go to "Connectivity" and scroll down all the way.
-Enable the Switch "WebSockets API".
+Go to **Connectivity** and scroll down all the way.
+Enable the **WebSockets API** switch.
 This isn't technically needed anymore, but it's good to have it enabled nevertheless.
-2. Create a new Browser Source in OBS and set the URL to [`https://ryzetech.github.io/cider4obs/`](https://ryzetech.github.io/cider4obs/).
+2. Create a new **Browser Source** in OBS and set the URL to [`https://ryzetech.github.io/cider4obs/`](https://ryzetech.github.io/cider4obs/).
-3. The source will spawn with a width of `800` by default.
-Resize it if necessary (my personal sweet spot is `400`) and change the height to `170` or something like that.
+3. The source will spawn with a default width of `800`.
+Resize it if necessary (recommended: `400` width) and set the height to approximately `170`.
-4. The browser in OBS will now attempt to connect to Cider every five seconds and reestablish the connection if necessary!
+4. The browser will automatically attempt to connect to Cider and reestablish the connection if needed!
-5. If you want to customize how the app is looking, read below.
-Add the options into the Custom CSS box of OBS!
+5. To customize appearance and behavior, see the customization section below.
+Add your custom CSS to the **Custom CSS** box in the OBS browser source settings!

 ## 🎨 Customization & Settings
-Unhappy with the way the app looks and behaves by default?
-You can change the settings with the "Custom CSS" box in the OBS browser source.
-I have compiled some **examples** below to just copy and change to your liking.
+Not happy with the default appearance and behavior?
+You can customize everything using the **Custom CSS** box in the OBS browser source settings.
+Here are some examples to copy and modify:

 To pick colors, I recommend https://rgbacolorpicker.com/.